"I never take myself too seriously, 'cause everybody knows fat birds don't fly !"

 A blind squirrel looking for a nut . . .

 Hello and welcome !
-You've probably realized by now that I'm a lover of all things "automobile" and/or "old cars" in particular, and have been since my childhood.
-How this came to be is a complete mystery as I had no exposure to the hobby or profession in my growing years.
+You've probably realized by now that I'm a lover of all things "automobile" and/or "old cars" in particular.
+This condition has been with me since my childhood.
+But how this came to be is a complete mystery as I had no exposure to the hobby or profession in my growing years.
 Neither Mom nor Dad showed any real enthusiasm toward the automobile.
 They believed a car was something you have, not enjoy, and could take it or leave it.
 But this didn't matter.
 My obsession continued to grow, regardless.
 They would buy me hobbyist books and magazines on occasion.
 Dad would humor me by taking me to car shows regularly.

 Mom & Dad put a camera in my hands in the mid-1970s.
 This small, low-tech Kodak Instamatic introduced me to the world of photography where I quickly discovered how much I enjoyed taking pictures despite not being good at it.
 But more importantly, this camera allowed me to combine my obsession with the automobile hobby and my newfound love of taking pictures.